igorcrexito/BubbleNetwork/README.md

 On bubblenetwork.py, you can find details on how to use a trained model (available on folder models) or train a bubble architecture from scratch.
 On models.py, you can find the implementation of the bubble architecture.

-In order to properly use our trained models, the appearance input must be extracted with I3D RGB Network [1], available on models/i3dnetwork.
+In order to properly use our trained models, the appearance input must be extracted with I3D RGB Network [1], downloadable by the script below.
 This model uses a 79-frame video as input.
-So, perform subsample (if needed), extract these features from convolutional layer Convolutional layer 6a; and reshape to (16,225), as shown on the snippet below:
+So, perform subsample (if needed), extract these features from convolutional layer Convolutional layer 6a; and reshape to (16,225), as shown on the script below:

 #------------------------------------------------------------------------------------------------------------#